 I didn't know how to deal with a lot of the situations I've seen.
 And I have a huge amount of emotionally disturbed students, and I needed more training.
 I needed so much more training, and I feel like I've really in some ways failed these students this year.

 Teaching is such an interesting profession.
 Teachers are put into classrooms where they inevitably have to deal with issues that would challenge even experienced psychiatrists and other behavioral specialists.
 It’s amazing what teachers are expected to deal with.
 Of course not every teacher can get extensive training, but some would be nice.

 Teachers need to know how to deal with the behavioral and emotional challenges they are faced with every day in their classrooms.
 Whether that training comes from the parents of the children in their classrooms, school counselors, school psychologists, or outside consultants – they need to know what to do in difficult situations.

 4. Have teachers work together to solve problems created by inclusion.

 “So even if she had the best training, I would also want to see her having more support as it related to kids who had challenges in her classrooms.
-Again, one of the things that's of - the schools that I've done research in that are highly effective, teachers don't teach alone in these schools.
+Again, one of the things that the schools that I've done research in that are highly effective, teachers don't teach alone in these schools.
 They have other teachers that they work with, that they can problem-solve with, that they can figure out what to do with these kids.” – Thomas Hehir

 Two heads are always better than one.
 Setting up collaboration between teachers can allow them to solve problems they have never faced.
 Teacher collaboration also allows teachers to share what has worked for them in similar situations.